JROChub/power_house/JULIAN_PROTOCOL.md

 transparent, composable ledgers, we construct a pipeline in which the transcript of every proof is captured, hashed, and chained into a consensus anchor.
 Because transcript generation is deterministic, independently replaying the verification yields identical anchors, enabling multiple nodes to agree on a ledger’s state simply by comparing ordered hash lists.
-All components—polynomial evaluation, sum-check folding, randomness derivation, and hashing—use only the Rust standard library, creating a minimal yet practical foundation for transparent proof ledgers.
+Polynomial evaluation, sum-check folding, randomness derivation, and hashing are implemented directly inside the crate, with BLAKE2b-256 providing deterministic commitments to each transcript.

 ## 2. System Overview